Visiting David at Accademia Gallery Florence

 - Come very early or later in the afternoon to beat the crowds.
 It makes a huge difference trying to see David past the crowds and trying to take a picture without other people around.

 - Buy the Firenze Card if you’re going to be in Florence for at least 3 days.
-You have free admission to many museums and attractons for a 72-hour period and get to bypass lines including here.
+You have free admission to many museums and attractions for a 72-hour period and get to bypass lines including here.

 - There were airport security type screenings before entering the galleries including passing through a metal detector and screening bags through a conveyor.